rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Tag Site

-Add a tag to a site
+This action is used to add a tag to a site

 ##### Input